What I’ve learned about the good, the bad, and the ugly Annuities

 I have about $111.6K after about 10+ years of investment!

 Would you be happy with it?
 I have missed the chance to get the return of $233,296 for the same period if I would rather invest in SPY (S&P 500).

-If I would be more knowledgeable at that time, I could rather invest into preferred stocks, some CEFs, BDCs, and REITs that provide nice income.
-With DRIP, I could be in even in better shape.
-Even index investing could generate much nicer return.
+If I would be more knowledgeable at that time, I could rather invest in preferred stocks, some CEFs, BDCs, and REITs that provide nice income.
+With DRIP, I could be even in better shape.
+Even index investing could generate a much nicer return.

-Here is another example of annuity from Delaware Life: Master Flex II Variable Annuity (see the picture below).
-Eight years of investment with 60/40 rule gained shameful 4.04% return on investment.
-This investment guarantees lifetime 4% income including death benefits from the ending account value based on the market deviations.
+Here is another example of an annuity from Delaware Life: Master Flex II Variable Annuity (see the picture below).
+Eight years of investment with a 60/40 rule gained a shameful 4.04% return on investment.
+This investment guarantees a lifetime of 4% income including death benefits from the ending account value based on the market deviations.
 There were quarterly fees averaging $220/quarter.
-Since the acquiring this annuity, the company has charged $220 x 4 quarters x 8 years=$7,400, not to mention that the company has invested that money in the open market, and was making thousands more.
+Since acquiring this annuity, the company has charged $220 x 4 quarters x 8 years=$7,400, not to mention that the company has invested that money in the open market, and was making thousands more.